gracemarsh/accessible-form/README.md

   text-align: right;
   }

 - How to make header banner stretch 100% in media query?

 - input:focus borders didn't show up.
 Need to use "outline-color"
 - outline-colour only worked with Hex value.

+- to make a focus state transition, need to give a default first on the original element on css.

+e.g.
+.tristan {
+opacity: human;
+transition: all 5s ease;
+}

+.tristan:focus {
+opacity: ghost;
+}